molily/molily.de/_posts/2017-12-21-robust-javascript.md

   )
 ```

 Elm’s main goal is to prevent runtime exceptions.
 In this guide, we’ve learned how hard that is in JavaScript when done manually.
 Elm’s idea is to free the developer from this burden.
 If the program may throw exceptions during runtime, it simply should not compile.
-The Elm compiler is known for its strictness as well as for friendly error messages that help you making the code compile.
+The Elm compiler is known for its strictness as well as for friendly error messages that help you to make the code compile.

 In Elm, operations still may fail.
 Like other functional languages, Elm has built-in types for wrapping uncertain values (`Maybe`: `Nothing` & `Just`) and operations that produce a value or an error (`Result`: `Ok` & `Error`).
 When working with potential values, the success and error cases must be handled explicitly.